CodeEditorLand/tauri-toml/README.md

 I write a by hand, honest-to-god, [CHANGELOG](https://github.com/iarna/iarna-toml/blob/latest/CHANGELOG.md) for this project.
-It's a description of what went into a release that you the consumer of the module could care about, not a list of git commits, so please check it out!
+It's a description of what went into a release that you the consumer of the module could care about, not a list of git ecommits, so please check it out!

 ## Benchmarks